-I offer customizable workshops appropriate for faculty or organizational development on Interpersonal Competences, Systems Thinking, and Educating for Sustainability Competences — please contact me to discuss options and rates.
+I offer customizable workshops appropriate for faculty or organizational development on Interpersonal Competences, Systems Thinking, Educating for Sustainability Competences, The Global Sustainable Development Goals and Orangutan U: What Rainforest Apes Can Teach Us about Transforming Higher Education for Sustainability — please contact me to discuss options and rates.
 I am also available to give keynotes on these themes, plus general sustainability, primate research, evolution and/or ecology (see CV for list of presentations given previously).

 Interpersonal Competences (ICs) are vital for sustainability change agents.
 Evidence shows that ICs are also highly-prized career skills.
 People with strong ICs can productively interact and empathize with collaborators and stakeholders from diverse backgrounds and perspectives.
 ICs allow change agents to effectively learn from and teach others across different values and cultures, negotiate conflicts, and facilitate effective community decision-making.

 This workshop reviews some widely-used strategies and promising innovations to foster ICs.
 It demonstrates tools for: improving communication framing and story-telling; promoting constructive dialogue and small-group conversations; and facilitating information-sharing, collaboration and decision-making in large groups.
 We will consider and practice a small selection of strategies to foster ICs.

 A deeper opportunity to discover and experience practices that strengthen ICs (described above).
 We will spend more time understanding and practicing several tools for cultivating ICs.